‘Such loss’: Police investigating after BU professor dies in apparent fall near MBTA station

 Jones, 40, was found dead under a stairway that connects Old Colony Road to the Columbia Road overpass across from the JFK MBTA Station around 1:30 p.m., according to state police.

 Detectives reportedly observed a gap in the stairs above Jones’ body.
-The stairs had been deemed unsafe and closed for about 20 months, state police said.
+The stairs, which are state property, had been deemed unsafe and closed for about 20 months, state police said.

 “The stairs have been terrible for a long, long time.
 They should have been taken down a long time ago,” said MBTA passenger Romaine Godfrey on Monday.